The Ultimate Glossary of Proofreading and Editing Terms

 Groups of text formatting specifications that are used to define, for example, headings, paragraphs, and lists.

-A glossary of terms, such as this one, is a great back up tool when a term slips your memory, but the best route to becoming a freelance proofreader and editor is professional training.
-We offer courses giving you in-depth knowledge and lots of practice in both proofreading and editing.
+A glossary of terms, such as this one, is a great backup tool when a term slips your memory, but the best route to becoming a freelance proofreader and editor is professional training.
+We offer courses giving you in-depth knowledge and plenty of practice in both proofreading and editing.

 Start your journey